scylladb/python-driver/docs/getting-started.rst

     cluster = Cluster()

-This will attempt to connection to a Cassandra instance on your local machine (127.0.0.1).
+This will attempt to connect to a Scylla instance on your local machine (127.0.0.1).
 You can also specify a list of IP addresses for nodes in your cluster: